Merry Christmas from Nerd Culture!

 New layout, new start.

-The old layout was getting old and falling apart–the site wasn’t even working properly, so I’m trying out something new and will be reapplying the plugins to get the site back to what it was over the next few days.
+The old layout was getting old and falling apart–the site wasn’t even working properly, so I’m trying out something new and will be reapplying the plugins to get the functionality back to what it was (minus the glitches >.>) over the next few days.
 Hopefully I can get the site running reasonable stable, then I can get back to delivering the usual quality content.

 No more forum?